 It is neither.
 Voters should, and almost certainly will, ignore these objections and approve the amendment, which clarifies that “only a citizen of the United States who is 18 years of age and otherwise possessing the qualifications for voting shall be entitled to vote at any election in this State.”

-Neither resident aliens nor minors are currently allowed to vote in North Carolina, that’s true.
-But other jurisdictions have granted some the right to vote in local elections.
-And many politicians and activists explicitly advocate extending the franchise to legal immigrants who aren’t citizens, or to people below the age of 18.
+Resident aliens are not currently allowed to vote in North Carolina, that’s true.
+And minors can vote in primaries only if they turn 18 by the date of the general election.
+But other jurisdictions allow noncitizens or minors to vote in local elections.
+And many activists explicitly advocate extending the franchise further.

 We can’t know what future lawmakers or even judges may attempt.
 Here’s what we do know: only adult citizens should be able to participate in elections.
 Drawing bright lines here is essential to preserving what it means to be a citizen of a republic.